 - Apple is the most committed to sustainability and has made impressive progress.

-- Sony has been reporting for the longest and has made credible efforts towards its “zero environmental footprint by 2050” goal since 2010, recently doubling down by accelerating its timeline by 10 years.
+- Sony has been reporting for the longest and has made credible efforts towards its “zero environmental footprint by 2040” goal since 2010, recently doubling down by accelerating its timeline by 10 years.

-- Bose is the David among these Goliaths, and appears to be serious about re-aligning its sustainability commitments, but we won’t know for sure until new goals come in its next report, which is due either next year or 2023.
+- Bose is the David among these Goliaths, and appears to be serious about re-aligning its sustainability commitments, but we won’t know for sure until new goals come in its next full report, which is due in 2023.

 - Amazon has made bold commitments and is building leverage, but it may not have made significant progress yet.